Fred VanVleet: Houston Rockets (2023–present)

 On July 7, 2023, VanVleet signed with the Houston Rockets.
-The contract was a three-year deal worth $130 million dollars.
+The contract was a three-year deal worth $130 million.
 On October 26, he debuted for the Rockets, scoring 14 points along with five assists in a 116–86 loss to the Orlando Magic.
 On December 18, VanVleet tallied 17 assists alongside 27 points and 8 rebounds against in a 135-130 overtime loss to Cleveland.
 On January 26, 2024, VanVleet marked his third consecutive game with at least 3 blocks with a 6-block effort against Charlotte.
 Despite being listed as either or at various times in his career, he has a knack for statistical "blocks", because he specializes in deflecting the ball as a player is in the motion of shooting before the ball is above the shoulders.
 Statistically, he is the best in the recorded shot block era at this for his height.
 On February 23, 2021, he recorded 4 blocks, with two of them being on Joel Embiid who is a foot taller than him.
 VanVleet would prefer if this type of deflection was recorded as a steal.
 At over half way into the 2023-24 Houston Rockets season, VanVleet was the team leader in blocked shots.
 In February 2024, he set the NBA record for most single-season blocked shots by a player listed at or less.
 He scored a season-high with 42 points in a game loss against the Utah Jazz.
 In that game, he made nine three-pointers, added seven rebounds and assists.

-On April 28, 2025, VanVleet made 8 three point shots in game 4 of the opening round of the 2025 NBA playoffs against Golden State, tieing a franchise playoff record shared by Chris Paul (v.
+On April 28, 2025, VanVleet made 8 three point shots in game 4 of the opening round of the 2025 NBA playoffs against Golden State, tying a franchise playoff record shared by Chris Paul (v.
 Utah, May 2018), (Matt Maloney) (at Seattle, May 1997) and Jalen Green (five days earlier in game 2 of the same series).
 VanVleet missed his 12th attempt at the buzzer in the 3 point loss.
 VanVleet made 18 three point shots in a three game stretch by going 18-27 during games 4 through 6.
 The best previous three game playoff stretch by a Rocket had seen 16 made by Harden.

 On June 25, 2025, VanVleet re-signed with the Rockets on a two-year, $50 million contract.
 On July 12, VanVleet was elected President of the National Basketball Players Association.
-On September 22, it was reported that VanVleet had suffered a torn right ACL during an offseason workout, and would likely be ruled out for the entire 2025–26 season.
+On September 22, it was reported that VanVleet had suffered a torn right ACL during an offseason workout, and was ruled out for the entire 2025–26 season.